 “On some level I’m also aware of the fact that a lot of this is pretty fleeting and I kind of just want to enjoy the excitement of it now without worrying about really where it could go or not go, as the case may be,” he said.

-All 13 nominated stories will appear in the anthology The Journey Prize Stories 30.
+Brown was the only writer to have two stories nominated.
+All 13 pieces will appear in the anthology The Journey Prize Stories 30.
 Brown said that’s an honour in itself.

 “Truthfully, the writers who have been featured in the story anthology are some of the writers who I’ve looked up to for almost my entire reading life, so it feels impossible, unreal and just totally thrilling,” he said.

-The shortlist will be announced on Sept.
-12 and the winner will be named at the Writers’ Trust Awards in Toronto on Nov.
+The winner will be named at the Writers’ Trust Awards in Toronto on Nov.
 7.